 2. Same-path static file takes precedence

-3. Function region doesn’t match rewrite region
+3. Function region doesn’t match the rewrite

 {